-The previous sections recognize that individual STI-GA/PAs can decide if they will trust other countries, but it does not say what data might be used in making this decision.
-This report assumes that one factor that can inform the decision is the “reputation” of the country but does not specify how that reputation will be established and updated.
+The previous clauses recognize that individual STI-GA/PAs can decide if they will trust other countries, but it does not say what data might be used in making this decision.
+This report suggests that one factor that can inform the decision is the “reputation” of the country but does not propose how that reputation will be established and updated.
 The SHAKEN architecture includes an analytics function that has the potential to establish reputation.
-The following diagram shows the SHAKEN architecture with a focus on the terminating service provider and includes the Call Validation Treatment (CVT) elements and highlights the fact that the CVT element can effectively establish a reputation for calling numbers based on usage history.
+Figure 7-3 shows the SHAKEN architecture with a focus on the terminating service provider.
+It includes the Call Validation Treatment (CVT) elements and highlights the fact that the CVT element can effectively establish a reputation for calling party telephone numbers based on usage history.

-Figure 4-7: CVT and Reputation
+Figure 7-3: CVT and Reputation

-The CVT reputation is normally associated with individual telephone numbers for the calling party, but it may be possible to extend this to also monitor the reputation for a group of numbers, potentially including all the numbers in a country.
+The CVT reputation is normally associated with individual calling party telephone numbers, but it may be possible to extend this approach to also monitor the reputation for a group of numbers, potentially including all the telephone numbers in a country.
 This could then be used to help the STI-GA to decide if they will continue to include a given country in their “Trusted STI-CA” list.
-This feedback path is shown below:
+This feedback path is shown in figure 7-4.
+The blue arrows show feedback from the TSP reputation to the STI Governance Authority, and optionally to the International SHAKEN Registry via the STI Policy Administrator.

-Figure 4-8: Reputation Feedback
+Figure 7-4: Reputation Feedback Path

-This Technical Report identifies the mechanism that could be used for feedback to the STI-GA, but it does not provide any details on how that information would be used.
+This Technical Report proposes a mechanism that could be used for feedback to the STI-GA, but it does not provide any details on how that information would be used.
 This is a matter for local policy and out of scope for this Technical Report.

 As an example, if a terminating STI-GA learns of calls illegally spoofed from an originating country, and that country participates in traceback and does meaningful enforcement, a terminating STI-GA is less likely to treat calls from that country as if they had no SHAKEN attestation.